 Companies and organizations deploying drones with thermal imaging to conduct surveillance or security rely on several key factors when choosing their equipment.

-Longer flight times are a key factor in order to ensure a persistent aerial presence, while tactical flexibility is also key, allowing users to switch between scheduled missions and event-driven outings to ensure all eventualities are taken care of.
+Longer flight times are a key factor in order to ensure a persistent aerial presence, while tactical flexibility is also key.
+Thus allowing users to switch between scheduled missions and event-driven outings to ensure all eventualities are taken care of.

-For security use, a low noise footprint is imperative, while early intrusion detection and effective situational awareness and communication are also vital to ensure users can react to situations as they develop.
+For security use, a low noise footprint is imperative.
+Early intrusion detection and effective situational awareness and communication are also vital to ensure users can react to situations as they develop.

-These imperative skills rely on timely and accurate communication from the drone to the user, while situational awareness (SA) also allows a drone to carry out operational responses to security incidents.
+These imperative skills rely on timely and accurate communication from the drone to the user.
+Situational awareness (SA) also allows a drone to carry out operational responses to security incidents.

-Through the effective collecting data and intelligence, the drones are able to help with target acquisition as well as learning about different operational environments.
+Through the effective collecting data and intelligence, the drones help with target acquisition.
+And also learning about different operational environments.

 Finally, flexibility is key when it comes to surveillance.
-Drones need to be able to change flight paths mid-mission in order to pursue a target if necessary, as well detecting and identifying movement in the distance to begin with.
+Drones need to be able to change flight paths mid-mission in order to pursue a target if necessary.
+This includes detecting and identifying movement in the distance to begin with.

-A multi-rotor AUV reduces the noise footprint so it is indiscernible at less than 200 meters, while strong thermal sensors will still pick up the necessary imagery.
+A multi-rotor AUV reduces the noise footprint so it is indiscernible at less than 200 meters.
+The strong thermal sensors will still pick up the necessary imagery.

-The high endurance needed by these commercial surveillance and security drones not only includes manoeuvrability in times of high winds and the ability to hover around a point of interest, but longer flight times so entire flights routes aren’t taken up factoring in the Return to Landing function.
+The high endurance needed by these commercial surveillance and security drones includes manoeuvrability in times of high winds.
+And the ability to hover around a point of interest.
+The longer flight times ensure that entire flights routes aren’t taken up factoring in the Return to Landing function.

 Intelligent commercial drones with infrared technology

-High capacity connectivity ensures a broad and secure bandwidth over an extended range, providing real-time feedback during operational conditions, while intelligent sensing harnesses object detection and tracking and uses AI to create a superior ISTAR solution that is extremely effective in the field.
+High capacity connectivity ensures a broad and secure bandwidth over an extended range, providing real-time feedback during operational conditions.
+Intelligent sensing harnesses object detection and tracking and uses AI to create a superior ISTAR solution that is extremely effective in the field.

 In contrast to consumer drones, these commercial solutions use Beyond Visual Line of Sight technology to further enhance object detection and tracking.